On every game show, the host always seems to ask the contestant this question: ‘If you win, what are you going to do

 6. Genre-Specific Techniques

 By now, you’ve probably realised there are one or two things you like photographing more than others—maybe kids, landscapes, or food.
 But each genre has it’s own set of tips and tricks that help get the best shots of those subjects.

 Once you’ve mastered manual mode, taking a look at the specifics of the images you shoot most is a good next step.

 If you are fond of portraits, consider taking a class on posing.
 If landscapes are more your style, dig into HDR photography or focus stacking tutorials.
-If you simply love taking pictures of people around you, read up on street photography.
+And if you simply love taking pictures of people around you, read up on street photography.

 While many techniques span several genres, mastering a few specifics for the photos you love to shoot the most can make a big difference in your images. \

 7. Post Processing

 Photo editing could be considered an art in itself.
-While it’s always best to get it right in-camera, there are a few adjustments that you can’t do in-camera, like enhancing contrast, for example.
+It’s always best to get it right in-camera.
+But there are a few adjustments that you can’t do in-camera, like enhancing contrast, for example.

 But, when it comes to post-processing, there are hundreds of different techniques and styles—so where do you start?
 Actually, start with your camera by changing the file type to RAW.
 Unlike the traditional JPEG, a RAW photo contains more data, so you have more flexibility in post.

 Shooting in RAW, you’ll need a good photo editing program—I use Lightroom and Photoshop, but if you can’t spend the $12/month just yet, there are some free editing programs that will often get the job done.

-Once you’ve picked your program, start by looking into the basic tools—either by exploring on your own or through tutorials, YouTube videos, or classes.
+Once you’ve picked your program, start by looking into the basic tools.
+Either explore on your own or through tutorials, YouTube videos, or classes.

 Once you’re a bit familiar with the interface, dig into some specifics—try Googling “How do I ______ in Photoshop?” to find specific techniques.
 (I often learn something new that can be applied to other images even in specific tutorials.)